adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 <p>&nbsp;</p>

 The picture shows the information related to the accession.
 For example, the number of bases, the size of the file, the day it was publish and other data, such as, sequencing machine used.
-By clicking on the highlighted area of the picture you will access the run:
+By clicking on the highlighted area of the picture you will access the sequencing run:

 <p>&nbsp;</p>